 Any sports facility with an open field, turf or court area can monetize its space in several ways.
-Running group instruction in the area or to splitting up the space for private or semi-private instruction are typically the most profitable options, but those options alone won’t fill the space for all of its optimal hours.
+Running group instruction in the area or splitting up the space for private or semi-private instruction are typically the most profitable options.
+However, those options alone won’t fill the space for all of its optimal hours.

 Rentals are a great option for such sports facilities, especially when those rentals are a part of a long-term agreement between your sports facility and an individual or team.
-Team rental arrangements bring in dependable revenue and take up a regular time slot, and the teams that use the facility for practices often return for other services at your sports facility, such as strength training or private instruction.
+Team rental arrangements bring in dependable revenue and take up a regular time slot.
+In addition, the teams that use the facility for practices often return for other services at your sports facility, such as strength training or private instruction.

 When you’re considering establishing a relationship with a team for regular use of your facility, keep the following guidelines in mind.

-If you would like to consult with Mike Meszaros about how to maximize profit in your sports facility, please call (513) 791-4940.
+To consult with Mike Meszaros about maximizing profit in your sports facility, please call (513) 791-4940 or book a consultation.